usefulalgorithm/usefulalgorithm/README.md

 - _Flesh Bill Clinton Humanoid Skeleton_, by Dealers of God
 - _ALL OUR KNIVES ARE ALWAYS SHARP_, by Tony Njoku
 - _人工島_, by 電球
-- _Marjaa: The Battle of the Hotels (Versions)_, by Civilistjävel!, Mayssa Jallad
-- _Lifetime_, by Erika de Casier

 </details>